State visit by Nikita Khrushchev to the United States: Legacy

-The visit took place during period in time in which it was feared that the ongoing Cold War might eventually lead to nuclear war.
+The visit took place during a period in time in which it was feared that the ongoing Cold War might eventually lead to nuclear war.
 The visit helped alleviate these fears.
 Khrushchev and Eisenhower reached an informal agreement that there would not be any firm deadline over the fate of Berlin and that any solution would be developed at a four-power summit.
 This summit would be postponed until 1960 due to actions by French President Charles de Gaulle.
 The premier left having achieved a personal relationship with Eisenhower and the possibility of détente with the Americans.
 Sergei Khrushchev, who became an American citizen in 1999, said that his father's visit brought about the "Spirit of Geneva".
+Sergei also stated that the visit also suppressed the idea that President Eisenhower was an 'evil instigator of war'.

 Khrushchev gave Eisenhower a replica of the Soviet pennants that Luna 2 had placed onto the lunar surface a few days before Khrushchev arrived in the U.S. The sphere is kept at the Eisenhower Presidential Library and Museum in Abilene, Kansas.
 A copy of the spherical pennant is located at the Kansas Cosmosphere in Hutchinson, Kansas.